The Haunted Apartment That Changed While I Slept

 The corridor felt less empty than my room.

-Then something shifted at the far end—a door easing open where no one stood.
+At the far end, a door eased open where no one stood.
+The movement was small.
+Careful.

 I stepped back.